nahitorres/aerialwaste-model/README.md

 A sigmoid function is applied over the last FC layer of the CNN to obtain the actual prediction of the model, that for the binary case of illegal landfills is a value between 0 and 1.

-**Execution:** The notebook "execute_model.ipynb" provides an example of how to load the trained model and execute it on an image to obtain the classification score as well as the CAMs.
+**Execution:** The notebook `execute_model.ipynb` provides an example of how to load the trained model and execute it on an image to obtain the classification score as well as the CAMs.
 A couple of example images from Google Maps are provided to allow such execution attempts.

 ## License
 Creative Commons CC BY licensing scheme (see LICENSE).